Wyke Regis: Industry

 The major industry in the area was Whitehead Torpedo Works, which has now closed.
 As the major employer in the village, Whitehead's funded the building of two schools, which opened in 1897.
 Whitehead's expertise also led to the Royal Naval establishment at Portland becoming a major anti-submarine and torpedo warfare centre in both the First and Second World Wars.
 The Whitehead site is now a housing estate.

 It later became Vickers Armstrong, Wellworthys and finally AE Piston Products.

 In 2018 London based theatre company The Pensive Federation, inspired by artistic director Neil J. Byden's family and upbringing in Wyke and his parents connections to the factory, set their annual new writing festival in the fictional factory of Reseal9.
 Significant Other Inc. was performed at The Vault Theatre in Waterloo.

 Schools

 Wyke Regis Infant school is situated along Portland Road, while Wyke Regis Junior school is on the High Street.
 There is a Nursery school within the grounds of the Infant school.

 All Saints Church of England Academy is a secondary school situated on the Portland Road.
 The school is a Church of England school.

+Politics

+Wyke Regis is part of South Dorset constituency for elections to the House of Commons of the United Kingdom.

+Wyke Regis is part of the Rodwell and Wyke ward for elections to Dorset Council.